Statistical and Computational Guarantees for Influence Diagnostics

 \subsubsection{Cash Transfer}

 \myparagraph{Data} The cash transfer dataset comes from a study of the impact of Progresa, a social program in Mexico that gives cash gifts to low income households~\cite{cash_exp}.
 Although, the effects on the population receiving the cash transfers is important, \citet{cash_exp} argue that we must also analyze the impact on the remaining members of the village that are not eligible in order to understand the full impact of the program.
 However, due to concerns that the non-poor households might have a large influence, the authors decided to limit the range of consumption outcomes for these households (less than 10,000).
-This results in robustness in the analysis for the poor household but sensitive results for the non-poor households.
-For our analysis we will only use data from time period 8.
+This results in robustness in the analysis for the poor household, but sensitive results for the non-poor households.
+For our analysis, we will only use data from time period 8.
 After removing all entries with no response variable (household consumption), we used the remaining $n = 19180$ datapoints.

-\myparagraph{Model} Following the analysis in Table 1 from \cite{cash_exp}, we use total household consumption $C_i$ for individual $i$ as the response variable, and a set of demographic and variables $X_i$ as covariates (shown in Table \ref{tab:cash_indp_var}).
+\myparagraph{Model} Following the analysis in Table 1 from \cite{cash_exp}, we use total household consumption $C_i$ for an individual $i$ as the response variable, and a set of demographic and variables $X_i$ as covariates (shown in Table \ref{tab:cash_indp_var}).
 Lastly, we use $\text{Poor}_i$ and $\text{Nonpoor}_i$, which are interaction terms between the treatment (getting cash transfer) and being a poor (non-poor) household, as our dependent variables of interest.
 The model is as below,

-The model was ran with increasing sample size $n = 49, 164, 540, 1775, 5835$.
-The model ran using all of the training data for each model was considered the population results.
+The model was run with increasing sample size $n = 49, 164, 540, 1775, 5835$.
+The model ran using all the training data for each model was considered the population results.
 All experimental results are the average of 5 repetition.